mooddood235/PotentialPotato/Features.md

 # Advanced Features of Potential Potato

 This document provides a comprehensive technical overview of Potential Potato's extended features beyond the base Pie language.
-These additions enable sophisticated mathematical reasoning and proof construction while maintaining type safety and termination guarantees.
+These additions enable mathematical reasoning and proof construction while maintaining type safety and termination guarantees.

 ## Table of Contents